Alchemy

 That pretty much eliminated God from direct influence in life, and leaves us with everything invested in the ability of science and our ever developing and expanding technology to navigate our way through whatever disasters we might bring upon ourselves or others as we attempt to gain control over this thing we have created – our own, real-life, Faustian bargain with the Devil.

 The Alchemist in Search of the Philosopher’s Stone (1771) by Joseph Wright.
-German alchemist Hennig Brand boils down urine to reveal phosphorus (which then ignites) in 1669
+In 1669 German alchemist Hennig Brand boiled down urine to reveal phosphorus (which then ignites)

 Attitudes toward Alchemy